-- In The Venture Brothers, original Team Venture member Col. Horace Gentleman, a decidedly "old-school" Adventurer Archaeologist, introduces the Venture brothers to teammate Kano, an Asian, and tells them "Despite his racial handicap, Kano here is a crackerjack pilot."
+In The Venture Bros., original Team Venture member Col. Horace Gentleman, a decidedly "old-school" Adventurer Archaeologist, introduces the Venture brothers to teammate Kano, an Asian, and tells them "Despite his racial handicap, Kano here is a crackerjack pilot."

 Bender: You're a credit to my race!

 In an episode of Extreme Ghostbusters, Garrett reunites with an old childhood friend who turns out to be the member of a racist gang that attacked a Jewish temple.
 Roland senses this from the beginning, but no one believes him, thinking he's being too sensitive.
 At the end of the episode, after the Ghostbusters captured the Monster of the Week, one of the gang members tells Roland: "I guess there's some use for 'you' people after all."
 Roland responds by almost punching him, but decides the racist isn't worth it.

 In the memoir It's Hard not to Hate You, the narrator's elderly aunt has a habit of implying this.
 The implications grow more and more obvious until...

 Subverted by sports journalist, Jimmy Cannon, who wrote: "Joe Louis is a credit to his race—the human race."

 In 1940, when Hattie McDaniel won the Academy Award for Best Supporting Actress for playing Mammy in Gone with the Wind, she stated in her acceptance speech that "I sincerely hope I shall always be a credit to my race and to the motion picture industry."

 It Makes Sense in Context.
 This was back in the days when it was "appropriate" behavior for blacks (and to a lesser degree, whites) to consider themselves separate races.